 What is an electronic signature?

-How does an electronic signature look like?
-Is an electronic signature just typing your name?
+Is an electronic signature just typing your name on a document?

-No. Contrary to popular belief, electronic signatures come in many shapes and forms.
-Therefore, an electronic signature can be more than just drawing or typing your name on a tablet.
+Contrary to popular belief, an electronic signature is not just typing your name on a digital document.

 What are the types of electronic signatures?